lsjia/Sparse-RL/README.md

 ## Training
+We conduct the GRPO training of Qwen2.5-1.5B/3B/7B and llama3.2-1B-Instruct on 4x H20-141G GPUs.

 ### Model Weight Conversion
 We use Megatron as the training backend.
 Referring to the official Slime documentation, we need to convert Hugging Face format model weights to Megatron torch_dist format.